Dor558/simple_mvp_example/README.md

 # simple_mvp_example

-Simple example of how to implmement MVP architectucture
+Simple example of how to implmement MVP architectecture